 Aboriginal Culture Discovery

 Far North Queensland is rich with Indigenous traditions, and a confluence of cultures brings together a striking blend of art, language, dance, food and ceremony.
 On this educational excursion, you discover similarities in Aboriginal culture as well as vast differences among the Kuku Yalanji and Mandingalbay Yidinji through talks, walks and fun activities.
-Learn how Traditional Owners communicate in a fading tongue, catch your own seafood under the instruction of two Aboriginal brothers, and spend the night camping in the company of Indigenous elders.
+Learn how Traditional Owners communicate in a fading tongue, learn about medicinal plants under the instruction of two Aboriginal brothers, and spend the night camping in the company of Indigenous elders.
 Authentic interactions with Traditional Owners reveal their respect for land and reverence for traditions long forgotten by Indigenous people in other parts of the world.
 Share in the discovery of a 40,000-year-old culture while enjoying gorgeous natural places of the tropics.

 Length